smellycoin/nqbot-/README.md

 ## Notes

-- For best results with image analysis, use clear screenshots of candlestick charts
+- For best results with image analysis, use clear screenshots with visible candlesticks
 - For numerical data, make sure your CSV/Excel has columns for open, high, low, and close prices
-- This system uses pattern recognition and technical indicators - always use your own judgment
+- The system automatically adapts to find the right columns in your data